At a Glance

 Tailor Your CV: Make sure your CV reflects relevant experience and skills related to medical records management.
 Emphasise your organisational skills, attention to detail, and any experience with electronic health record systems.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your communication skills and your ability to work efficiently with patients and staff.
-Mention your fluency in both English and Spanish, as this is a valuable asset for the role.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for healthcare and your ability to maintain patient privacy.
+Mention your bilingual skills in English and Spanish, as this is a valuable asset for the role.

 Proofread Your Application: Before submitting, carefully proofread your application materials.
 Check for spelling and grammatical errors, and ensure that all information is clear and concise.
 A polished application reflects your attention to detail.